davbree/royal-spider-6002e/README.md

 # Stackbit Nextjs V2

-The NextJs core starter for Stackbit.
+The NextJs core starter for Staaaackbit.

 ## Quickstart